confirmo/confirmo-woocommerce/README.md

-# BitcoinPay WooCommerce payment module
+# Cryptocurrency payment gateway for WooCommerce

-BitcoinPay payment module for WooCommerce
+Cryptocurrency payment gateway for WooCommerce

 ### Version

-1.0
+2.0

 ### Installation guide

 1. Extract ZIP file
 2. Copy the extracted contents into your Wordpress installation under wp-content/plugins
-3. Go to your Wordpress administration panel and navigate: Plugins > Installed plugins > WooCommerce Bitcoinpay Payment Gateway.
-Activate Bitcoinpay plugin.
+3. Go to your Wordpress administration panel and navigate: Plugins > Installed plugins > Confirmo Crypto Gateway.
+Activate Confirmo plugin.
-4. In Wordpress Menu go to WooCommerce > Settings > Checkout > Payment gateways.
-Enable BitcoinPay option.
+4. In Wordpress Menu go to WooCommerce > Settings > Payments.
+Click Confirmo.
-5. Configure BitcoinPay plugin.
+5. Configure the plugin.
+Input your API key, Callback password and choose your Settlement Currency.
-6. You are ready to accept Bitcoins!
+6. You are ready to accept payments in cryptocurrencies!